wso2/docs-mi/en/docs/observe-and-manage/observe-overview.md

                 <li>Tracing (add-on)</li>
             </ul>
         </td>
-        <td>The default VM cloud-native solution comes with metrics enabled.
+        <td>The default Grafana based VM solution comes with metrics enabled.
 You can additionally set up logging or tracing separatly as part of this solution later.
-This solution is ideal if you want a complete cloud-native solution to observability, but you need to set this up on a VM.
+This solution is ideal if you want a complete solution to observability, but you need to set this up on a VM.
 Ideally you would already have Prometheus, Grafana, and Jaeger as your in-house monitoring and observability tools.</td>
     </tr>
     <tr>
-        <td>Classic deployment</td>
+        <td>Basic Observability</td>
         <td>
             <ul>
                 <li>Metrics</li>